 Learn more

 Yes, Betta fish can live in a fishbowl.
-Keeping a Betta fish in a fishbowl can be visually appealing and convenient.
+Keeping a Betta fish in fish bowl can be visually appealing and convenient.
 Fishbowls are compact and can fit easily into small spaces, making them ideal for homes with limited room.
 Fishbowls are generally affordable and require minimal initial setup compared to larger aquariums.

 betta fish swim in a bowl